-What exactly can be withdrawn from the Social Insurance?
+What exactly can be withdrawn from social insurance?

-Expatriates who do not consider drawing a Chinese pension upon retirement (assuming the criteria are met) can cash-out their personal accounts certain amounts paid for their Social Insurance.
-Specifically, they can withdraw their Pension and Unemployment Insurance that they had contributed over the years by paying their social welfare and taxes in China after resigning or completing their contract.
+Expatriates who do not consider drawing a Chinese pension upon retirement (assuming the criteria are met) can cash out certain amounts from their personal accounts that were paid for their social insurance.
+Expressly, they can withdraw their pension and unemployment insurance that they had contributed over the years by paying their social welfare and taxes in China after resigning or completing their contract.

-Unfortunately, expatriates can only cash out and close their Social Insurance account and collect back personal contributions, but will not be able to collect back any of the Social Insurance that the company has paid for their part of the expatriate’s Pension and Unemployment Insurance.
+Unfortunately, expatriates can only cash out and close their social insurance account and collect back personal contributions but will not be able to receive the sums that the company has paid for their part of the expatriate’s pension and unemployment insurance.

-The government department managing pensions do not have a clear system for allowing expatriates to claim their pensions in the future, and so an expatriate needs to consider whether or not it is worth waiting until the criteria met and they have retired, or they withdraw their person contributions upon exiting China.
+The government department managing pensions do not have a clear system for allowing expatriates to claim their pensions in the future.
+So an expatriate needs to consider whether or not it is worth waiting until the criteria are met and they have retired, or they may withdraw their personal contributions upon exiting China.

 Medical insurance is separate

-The first step is to inform the company that the expatriate works in China that they intend to leave and would like to begin their labour contract termination process.
-Generally, that includes submitting a letter of resignation one month before the planned time to leave.
+The first step is to inform the company that the expatriate who works in China intends to leave and would like to begin their labour contract termination process.
+Generally, that includes submitting a resignation letter one month before the planned leave time.

-Once the company in China is informed, the labour termination process begins and should take HR less than a month to do via their government-approved websites, which inform the status of the individual.
-The expatriate should also inform HR that they would like to close their Social Insurance account as more documents will have to be filled and downloaded into a USB for the expatriate to present to the Social Insurance bureaux.
+Once the company in China is informed, the labour termination process begins and should take HR less than a month to complete via their government-approved websites, which tell about the status of the individual.
+The expatriate should also inform HR that they would like to close their social insurance account as more documents will have to be filled and downloaded into a USB for the expatriate to present to the social insurance bureaux.